 If the change is of immediate practical effect (such as a cut in pay or a change in working hours or role) and you continued to work without objection, a court is likely to conclude that you have impliedly agreed to the change.
 If, however, the change does not have an immediate impact, for example, a new mobility clause that had not been used, then that is less likely.

 This still constitutes a dismissal in law and you would be able to claim unfair dismissal if you have two years’ service.
 Whether the dismissal is fair depends on why the changes are needed.
-In these circumstances, employers usually rely on the potentially fair reason of some other substantial reason (SOSR).
-As long as the employer has a sound business reason for dismissing an employee who refuses to accept a change, it should be able to establish SOSR.
-It does not have to be a reason that the tribunal considers sound, but one which a reasonable employer would consider sound.
-However in assessing fairness a tribunal would always expect there to have been consultation and an attempt to reach agreement.
+In these circumstances, your employer is likely to rely on the potentially fair reason of some other substantial reason (SOSR).
+As long as your employer has a sound business reason for dismissing an employee who refuses to accept a change, it should be able to establish SOSR.
+It does not have to be a reason that the Tribunal considers sound, but one which a reasonable employer would consider sound.
+However, in assessing fairness a Tribunal would always expect there to have been consultation and an attempt to reach agreement.

 There are various situations in which collective consultation should take place about proposed changes.
-If the changes affect 20 or more employees and you are faced with dismissal and re-employment on new terms the circumstances would be caught by the collective redundancy regulations.
-Where these apply employees can receive awards of up to 90 days’ pay if the employer fails to comply with the obligation to consult.
-For employers with 50 or more employees where the Information and Consultation of Employees Regulations apply and an information and consultation agreement is in place, the employer may also be obliged to inform and consult representatives with regard to proposed substantial “changes in contractual relations.”
+If the changes affect 20 or more employees and you are faced with dismissal and re-employment on new terms, the circumstances would be caught by the collective redundancy regulations.
+Where these apply, you can receive awards of up to 90 days’ pay if your employer fails to comply with the obligation to consult.
+For employers with 50 or more employees where the Information and Consultation of Employees Regulations apply, and an information and consultation agreement is in place, your employer may also be obliged to inform and consult representatives with regard to proposed substantial “changes in contractual relations.”
 Finally, particular proposed changes to pension schemes also require consultation with scheme members and their representatives.